Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	10. Bureaucratic waste analysis:  This is an extremely bureaucratic intervention, AND it promotes the hatred of bureaucracy.
 Even though it does work by protecting the public and increasing public sector competency, people aren't likely to be grateful.
 	11. Utopic rating:  3/5; +1 in planned economies, -1 in free markets, -2 in feudal economies
 	12. Public protection rating:  4/5
+	13. Technological smoothness:  2/5
+	14. Technological extremophilia:  ???
-	13. Kind of person most protected:  Night owls.
+	15. Kind of person most protected:  Night owls.
 17. Artificial Wombs
 	1. Authorial protest:  The description describes this as cloning en masse.
 I don't believe it.
 Ontogenic control is too dear to my heart, and I know very well that it wouldn't work as cloning en masse.
 This is a technology that I would seriously consider revising if I were able to mod The Viceroy, since I don't think +1% population growth is at all the right thing for it to do.
 That said, I do think it would increase populations...
 Increasing the crowding limit would be a better effect for this to have.
 	2. Mechanism proposal:  The power to synthesize tissues is very substantially a medical technology.
 It would make the promise of immortality considerably more real by providing substrates for experimentation and synthesis of medically necessary tissues.